 · · Internet

-· At this point in time, I think I can claim to have dug deeper in the JSON mines than most.
-I’ve edited a couple of the JSON RFCs, and am working on the design of a fairly complex DSL.
-I think we can easily agree on what’s wrong with JSON, and I can’t help wondering if it’d be worth fixing it ...
+· I’ve edited a couple of the JSON RFCs, and am working on the design of a fairly complex DSL, so I think I can claim to have dug deeper in the JSON mines than most.
+We can easily agree on what’s wrong with JSON, and I can’t help wondering if it’d be worth fixing it ...
+[33 comments]

 · Gosh, it seems that my employer’s at-work culture is the talk of the Internet.
 Don’t know if I should share on the topic, but I feel the urge and bloggers with the urge gotta blog ...
 [9 comments]